jnider/bake/README.md

 ### Use the -v option
 If 'bake' is invoked with the -v flag, it will print out all of the decisions it is taking so that you can trace through the execution.
+It will also set the variable `$__verbose` that you can use in your own rules to get a higher level of detail.

 ## Examples
 Probably the best thing about Make is the documentation.
 Probably the best thing